tapis-project/documentation/source/technical/files.rst

 Files
 =====

 The files service is the central point of interaction for doing all file operations in the Tapis ecosystem.
-Users can preform file listing, uploading, operations such as move/copy/delete and also transfer files between systems.
+Users can perform file listing, uploading, operations such as move/copy/delete and also transfer files between systems.
 All Tapis files APIs accept JSON as inputs.

 Currently the files service includes support for S3 and SSH type file systems.
 Other storage